When you think of a home improvement, you most likely think of remodeling your kitchen or your living room.

 You can go out and buy some specific tile floor cleaner from a hardware store or online, but this can be a little pricey for a cleaner you will use once.

-Using a generic multi-use floor cleaner solution (like soap water, vinegar, etc) will also work just fine in my opinion.
+In my opinion, using a generic multi-use floor cleaner solution (like soap, water, vinegar, etc.) will also work just fine.

 Whichever option you choose, just follow the direction of the cleaner and use it.